 Assertive Community Treatment (ACT) is a self-contained trans-disciplinary team staffed with a team leader, psychiatrist, nurses, social workers, therapists, and specialists, such as in the area of co-occurring substance use treatment, employment and educational services, supportive housing, and peer-support services.

-Team members work closely together to help adults with severe mental illness live in their homes instead of an institution or the streets.
+Team members work closely together to help adults with severe mental illness live in their homes instead of in an institution or the streets.
 They provide a comprehensive array of services, such as helping find and maintain safe and affordable housing, get a job, learn about their mental health challenges and treatment choices, assist with harm reduction and substance abuse recovery, develop practical life skills, and provide medication oversight and support.

-Since its original implementation in Madison, Wisconsin in the 1970s, a fundamental charge of ACT is to be the first-line, if not sole provider of all services that ACT service recipients need.
-Extensive research showing ACT’s positive effect on individuals’ outcomes, particularly regarding reduced hospitalization, earned ACT the status as an evidence-based practice (EBP) in the 1990s.
+Since its original implementation in Madison, Wisconsin in the 1970s, a fundamental charge of ACT is to be the first-line, if not the sole provider of all services that ACT service recipients need.
+Extensive research showing ACT’s positive effect on individual’s outcomes, particularly regarding reduced hospitalization, earned ACT the status as an evidence-based practice (EBP) in the 1990s.
 Although key ingredients of this model have remained the same, ACT, too, has evolved to harness the current psychosocial evidence-based treatments and practices to be delivered through the platform of ACT.